JaneliaSciComp/nf-omezarr/README.md

         --input /path/to/images/ --outdir ./output --chunk_size 1920,1920,1
 ```

+The pipeline defaults to Blosc compression using LZ4 at compression level 6, which is the best all-around compression that we have found works for most types of microscopy data.
+You can customize this with the `--compression` and `--compression_properties` options.

 This pipeline is [nf-core](https://nf-co.re/)-compatible and reuses pipeline infrastructure from the nf-core project, including the ability to use [nf-core institutional profiles](https://nf-co.re/configs/) that let you run on many university clusters without additional configuration.
-For example, to run this pipeline on the Janelia cluster:
+For example, to run this pipeline on the Janelia cluster, simply specify the Janelia profile:

 ```bash
     nextflow run JaneliaSciComp/nf-omezarr -profile janelia \